ercinakyuz/mongodb-ttlindex/README.md

 MongoDb expires 60 documents simultaneously in every minute.
 This is not a certain value cause of MongoDb doesn't guarenteed expiration time.
 But, it is showing us MongoDb checks expiration time for every minute.
+So, 300 documents is expired in 5 minutes.